oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 4. **TypeDescription:** a non-normative comment
 5. **Fields:** an array of one or more field definitions, if applicable to BaseType

-Primitive, ArrayOf, and MapOf base types MUST have no field definitions.
+If BaseType is a Primitive type, ArrayOf, or MapOf, the type definition MUST NOT have Fields.
+If BaseType is Enumerated, Choice, Array, Map or Record, the type definition MUST have Fields.
-The ArrayOf base type MUST have a *vtype* option ([Section 3.2.1.2](#3212-vtype-and-ktype)).
+If BaseType is ArrayOf, TypeOptions MUST have a *vtype* option ([Table 3-2](#table-3-2-type-options)).
-The MapOf base type MUST have a *ktype* option and a *vtype* option.
+If BaseType is MapOf, TypeOptions MUST have a *ktype* option and a *vtype* option.

 Field definitions for the Enumerated base type MUST have three elements:
 1. **FieldID:** the integer identifier of the field